OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Open the `\public\javascripts\fallbackAuthDialog.js` file.
 In the `msalConfig` declaration, replace the placeholder $application_GUID here$ with the Application ID that you copied when you registered your add-in.
 The value should be in quotation marks.

-1. Open the add-in manifest file “manifest\manifest_local.xml” and then scroll to the bottom of the file.
-Just above the end `</VersionOverrides>` tag, you'll find the following markup:
+1. Open the add-in manifest file "manifest\manifest_local.xml" and then scroll to the bottom of the file.
+Just above the `</VersionOverrides>` end tag, you'll find the following markup:

     ```xml
     <WebApplicationInfo>